tonytw1/osm-jigsaw/README.md

 java -jar $jarfile -s tags $input.rels.pbf $input.tags.pbf
 ```

-On completion you should have 3 files representing the extracted, sorted areas:
+On completion you should have 3 files representing the extracted, sorted areas.

 ```
 ireland-and-northern-ireland-180717.areas.pbf